josue052015/ACME-Challenge/README.md

 The project is build on Atomic Design Methodology.

-The solution it´s based on these steps:
+The solution is based on these steps:

 - Organize employees information (name, schedules, ect)
 - Set a list of partneers.